Good news: Benifuuki tea could be the key to unlocking relief from the discomfort of MCAD!

-Benifuuki is also good for hay fever, dermatitis, eczema, histamine reduction, Diet-Induced Lipid Metabolism Disorder, Gaucher Disease, and Tay-Sachs disease as well.
-The methylated catechins present in Benifuuki have many and varied health effects, making it a multi-faceted cure.
+Benifuuki is also helpful for hay fever, dermatitis, eczema, histamine reduction, Diet-Induced Lipid Metabolism Disorder, Gaucher Disease, and Tay-Sachs disease.
+The methylated catechins in Benifuuki have many and varied health effects, making it a multi-faceted cure.

 Mast Cell Activation Syndrome (MCAD) is an incurable disease that is often difficult to diagnose.
-Symptoms and causation of the disease can vary greatly.
+Symptoms and causes of the disease can vary greatly.

 MCAD is caused by inappropriate mast cell activation, causing a wide variety of negative symptoms.
-Problems caused by MCAD constitute dermatological problems from hives, itching, easy bruising, and a change in complexion.
+MCAD can result in a number of dermatological problems, including hives, itching, easy bruising, and a change in complexion.

 Cardiovascular effects of MCAS may include vertigo and an increased resting heart rate.
 MCAD may also cover gastrointestinal problems, vision issues, and respiratory conditions including congestion, wheezing, and sleep apnea.

 A few of the psychiatric effects of MCAD include debilitating headaches, fogginess leading to memory dysfunction and recall, as well as anxiety, depression, mood swings, and more.

 The symptoms of MCAD are so varying, they can be difficult to attribute to MCAD.
 What’s more, MCAD triggers vary greatly as well, with stressors ranging from foods, fragrances, stress, exercise, various chemicals, and more.

 In fact, because the triggers for MCAD can seem mundane, those with MCAS may find themselves discovering additional triggers after years of living with the disease.